Related GIS Links

 Here are a few pages with additional definitions of GIS:

-And here's an additional page with some interesting links, including an historic timeline of mapping and GIS:
+And here's an additional page with a multitude of information about mapping and GIS: